KyujuuAlpha/VCC3200L/README.md

 Depends on pthreads and GTK 3.0

-VERY IMPORTANT NOTE: This is still early in development and so far only debug signals are sent to the terminal (Lab 1 for example).
-In the near future, will be able to use #define in a main.c to enable certain things (SPI, Adafruit display, etc.)
+VERY IMPORTANT NOTE: This is still early in development and so far only LEDs, switches, and UART works.
+In the near future, will be able to change directives in a config.h to enable other peripherals as well (SPI, Adafruit display, etc.)

 To compile, first make sure GTK 3 is installed and run:
 ```